Memory-Efficient Differentially Private Training with Gradient Random Projection: Methodology

-\ouralg{} improves on na\"ive DP-GaLore by replacing the SVD with random projection and applying privatization after projection rather than on full-dimensional gradients.
-These changes greatly reduce per-sample gradient memory and lead to significantly better utility (see \cref{sec:exp-vit-pretraining}).
+\ouralg{} uses random projection instead of the SVD and applies privatization of gradients after projection.
+This greatly reduces per-sample gradient memory and lead to significantly better utility (see \cref{sec:exp-vit-pretraining}) as compared to na\"ive DP-GaLore.

 We describe our training method in \cref{algo:main}, with the projected Adam update in \cref{algo:adam}.
 For simplicity of presentation, we consider a model with $\ell$ linear layers, each parameterized by a matrix of size $m_{\ell} \times n_{\ell}$; nonlinear layers are handled as in DP-Adam (i.e., without projection).
 Each training iteration consists of a backward pass (steps 2–11), gradient privatization (steps 12–13), and optimizer and weight updates (step 14).
-To reduce memory, per-sample gradients are projected layer-by-layer during the backward pass (to avoid having the per-sample gradients for each layer being instantiated all at once).
+To reduce memory, per-sample gradients are projected layer-by-layer during the backward pass (to avoid having the per-sample gradients for each layer instantiated at the same time).
 The projected gradients are then privatized and used for the projected Adam update.

 Our use of random projections rather than the SVD is motivated by empirical observations about the effect of privatization on the singular values.
-As shown in \cref{fig:vit-svals}, while the non-private gradient exhibits some low-rank structure, the combination of clipping and adding noise at levels needed to achieve typically-used levels of DP (e.g., $C=1.0$ and $\sigma=0.5,2.0$) flattens the spectrum of singular values, destroying the low-rank structure.
-Furthermore, the use of random projections confers additional computational benefits since SVDs for the gradient matrix of each layer do not need to be computed, and projection matrices do not have to be stored for each layer since they can be cheaply generated from a random seed as needed using \texttt{torch.randn} \citep{paszke2019pytorch}.
+As shown in \cref{fig:vit-svals}, while the non-private gradient exhibits low-rank structure, the combination of clipping and adding noise at levels needed to achieve typically-used levels of DP (e.g., $C=1.0$ and $\sigma=0.5,2.0$) flattens the spectrum of singular values, destroying the low-rankness.
+Furthermore, the use of random projections confers additional computational benefits by avoiding the computation of SVDs for the gradient matrix of each layer.
+From a memory prospective, as opposed to SVD subspaces, random projection matrices do not have to be stored for each layer since they can be cheaply generated from a random seed on-the-fly using \texttt{torch.randn} \citep{paszke2019pytorch} prior to the projection step.